daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 2

 Effect: An area within immediate range of the user becomes secure against any effect outside the area that sees, hears, or otherwise senses what occurs inside.
-To outside observers, the area is a “blur” to any sense applied.
+To outside observers, the area is a "blur" to any sense applied.
 Taps, scrying sensors, and other direct surveillance methods are also rendered inoperative within the area for a day.

 BLINKING

 Level: 1d6

 Effect: For the next day, each time the user is struck hard enough to take damage (but not more than once per round), they teleport an immediate distance in a random direction (not up or down).
-Since the user is prepared for this effect and their foe is not, the user’s defenses are eased for one round after they teleport.
+Since the user is prepared for this effect and their foe is not, the user's defenses are eased for one round after they teleport.

 BURST OF SPEED